Is Larry Nance a Hall of Famer?

 Although the system was designed to evaluate baseball players, with a few minor tweaks it can also be used to assess the Hall-worthiness of basketball players.
-Today I will assess the Hall of Fame chances of Larry Nance.
+In this post, I will examine Larry Nance’s case for the Basketball Hall of Fame.

 Nope and nope.

 Was he the best player on his team?

 Nance was, in my opinion, clearly the best player on the Phoenix Suns from 1982-83 until he was traded to the Cleveland Cavaliers on February 25, 1988: